guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

 It's important to me that the outputs of this program are all plotted, and don't exist only as SVGs.
-This, coupled with the slow paint strokes of the plotter are why the edition count is slow "low" compared to many other long-form generative pieces.
+This, coupled with the slow paint strokes of the plotter are why the edition count is so "low" compared to many other long-form generative pieces.

 <br>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Watercolor lines that